Efficient Generative Prediction for EHR Foundation Models: The SCOPE and REACH Estimators: Abstract

 \section{Abstract}

-Generative models trained using self-supervision of tokenized electronic health record (EHR) timelines show promise for clinical outcome prediction.
-This is typically done using Monte Carlo simulation for future patient trajectories.
-However, existing approaches suffer from three key limitations: sparse estimate distributions that poorly differentiate patient risk levels, extreme computational costs, and high sampling variance.
-We propose two new estimators: the Sum of Conditional Outcome Probability Estimator (SCOPE) and Risk Estimation from Anticipated Conditional Hazards (REACH), that leverage next-token probability distributions discarded by standard Monte Carlo.
-We prove both estimators are unbiased and that REACH guarantees variance reduction over Monte Carlo sampling for any model and outcome.
-Empirically, on hospital mortality prediction in MIMIC-IV using the ETHOS-ARES framework, SCOPE and REACH match 100-sample Monte Carlo performance using only 10-11 samples (95\% CI: [9,11]), representing a $\sim$10× reduction in inference cost without degrading calibration.
-For ICU admission prediction, efficiency gains are more modest ($\sim$1.2×), which we attribute to the outcome's lower ``spontaneity," a property we characterize theoretically and empirically.
-These methods substantially improve the feasibility of deploying generative EHR models in resource-constrained clinical settings.
+Generative foundation models trained on tokenized electronic health record (EHR) timelines show promise for clinical outcome prediction via Monte Carlo sampling of simulated future trajectories.
+However, this approach suffers from three coupled limitations: sparse estimate distributions that poorly differentiate patient risk levels, extreme computational cost, and high sampling variance.
+We propose two new estimators that leverage next-token probability distributions underutilized by standard Monte Carlo: the Sum of Conditional Outcome Probability Estimator (SCOPE) and Risk Estimation from Anticipated Conditional Hazards (REACH).
+We prove both are unbiased, that REACH guarantees variance reduction over Monte Carlo for any model and outcome, and that REACH is a Rao-Blackwellization of any naive importance sampling scheme that preserves the non-outcome token distribution.
+Empirically, across $11$ clinically important outcomes in MIMIC-IV and the UChicago health system, SCOPE and REACH match $100$-sample Monte Carlo accuracy with median token reductions of $2.5\times$ to $3.4\times$ and reductions exceeding $80\times$ for the rarest outcomes, with calibration preserved throughout.
+Because SCOPE reuses a single sampled pool across an arbitrary number of outcomes at no marginal generation cost while REACH provides a per-task variance guarantee, the two estimators are complementary in deployment and together meaningfully reduce the inference budget required for generative EHR foundation models, particularly for rare, high-impact outcomes in healthcare.

-\paragraph*{Data and Code Availability} This paper uses the MIMIC-IV dataset \citep{johnson_mimic-iv_2023}, which is available on the PhysioNet repository \citep{johnson2016physionet}.
-The empirical experiments in this paper are run on an extended version of the ETHOS-ARES code-base \citep{Ren25}.
-This code-base is publicly available on GitHub.
-All new code, runtime logs, and detailed instructions for how to integrate the new code with the original ETHOS-ARES code-base is publicly available \href{https://github.com/anonymous-researcher22003/SCOPE-and-REACH-Public-Codebase}{here}.
-In addition, the result files containing the risk scores assigned to each patient are being submitted to the Physionet repository in compliance with their terms for sharing.

-\paragraph*{Institutional Review Board (IRB)} This work performs secondary analysis of de-identified, publicly available data.
-It was therefore exempt from IRB approval as non-human subjects research.